aidanmorgan/buckwild/design/protocol/04-ecdh-cryptography.md

 # ECDH-Based Cryptography Specifications

+This document defines the comprehensive ECDH-based cryptographic framework that secures all protocol communications using ephemeral Diffie-Hellman key exchange, PBKDF2 parameter derivation, and message authentication.

 ## Overview

-This document defines the comprehensive ECDH-based cryptographic framework that secures all protocol communications using ephemeral Diffie-Hellman key exchange, PBKDF2 parameter derivation, and privacy-preserving set intersection for PSK discovery.
-The cryptographic design ensures perfect forward secrecy, prevents data exposure, and maintains strong security properties throughout the protocol lifecycle.
+The ECDH-based cryptographic system provides perfect forward secrecy, zero data exposure, and cryptographically derived parameters for all protocol operations.
+All sensitive exchanges use ephemeral ECDH to prevent information leakage.

 ## Purpose and Rationale